 "We're seeing more and more employers revisit their workplace rules around cannabis, but because it remains illegal at a federal level in the U.S., most companies still have a zero-tolerance policy," Riedle said.
 "It's more common to see employers loosen up their regulations for patients with a valid medical cannabis card, but even that is not guaranteed."

-Tying enforcement of drug policy to job performance
+Tying enforcement of company drug policy to job performance

 In his cannabis lifestyle company, Riedle permits employees to periodically step away for a consumption break, especially if it prompts a burst of creativity.
 Other employers, however, have concerns surrounding cannabis consumption as it relates to employee productivity and have enforced their policies accordingly.